camunda/zeebe-process-test/README.md

 ## Examples

 For example tests the best place to look right now is the tests in the QA module.

+## Switching between testcontainers and embedded

+Switching between testcontainers and embedded is very easy to do.
+You'll have to take two steps:

+1. Switch to the relevant dependency
+   - Testcontainers: `zeebe-process-test-extension-testcontainer`
+   - Embedded: `zeebe-process-test-extension`
+2. Change the import of `@ZeebeProcessTest`
+   - Testcontainers: `import io.camunda.zeebe.process.test.extension.testcontainer.ZeebeProcessTest;`
+   - Embedded: `import io.camunda.zeebe.process.test.extension.ZeebeProcessTest;`

 ## Project Structure